 Rob was born in Boston and spent his early years in Cambridge, Massachusetts and Pittsburg, PA, where his father was on the faculty of Carnegie Mellon University.
 The family relocated to Princeton, N.J. in 1962.
 After graduating from Princeton High School, Rob attended Wesleyan University in Middletown, CT, studying Architecture and American History, deep interests he pursued in his many travels over the years.

 Rob was preceded in death by his parents.
 Dr. Thomas L Hilton and Alice Robertson Hilton, and his beloved son James Robertson Hilton, who died in 2010.
 Survivors include his adoring wife of 44 years, Dale Kocen Hilton, and his brothers William Hilton and Thomas L. Hilton Jr. Rob leaves behind scores of loving friends who describe him as a gem, a treasured mentor, colleague and a man of intelligence, humility and deep reflection.
-A tribute to Rob will be held at a later time yet to be determined.
+A family service and tribute to Rob will be held Friday, April 30th at 12 noon in Fairmount Presbyterian Church and will be live streamed for the public.
+You may access the live stream by clicking on the link below.
 Should friends desire, contributions may be sent to the A.M.
 McGregor Foundation, R. Robertson Hilton Memorial, 14900 Private Drive, East Cleveland, Ohio, 44112 or at https://mcgregoramasa.org/help-support-our-legacy

-To send flowers to the family or plant a tree in memory of R. Robertson Hilton, please visit our floral store.
+To send flowers to R. Robertson Hilton's family, please visit our floral store.